chanlhock/Space-Invader-with-Pi-Pico-W-Bluetooth-Joystick/README.md

 3. Open Thonny and upload all the files in the repository folder DeepSeek/Pi Pico W Joystick onto Raspberry Pi Pico W. Program is using MicroPython.
 4. Open the file Pico_W_Joystick_Bluetooth.py
 5. Run Pico_W_Joystick_Bluetooth.py.
 The following output will be displayed in the Thonny run window.
+   Note: You can rename Pico_W_Joystick_Bluetooth.py to main.py so that the program will automatically run when Raspberry Pi Pico W power up.
 ~~~~
 MPY: soft reboot
 Initializing BLE...